superseriousbusiness/gotosocial/ROADMAP.md

 This document contains the roadmap for GoToSocial to be considered eligible for its first [beta release](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta), and a summary of progress made towards that goal.

+All the dates contained in this document are best-guess only.
+It's useful to have a rough timeline, but things will undoubtedly change along the way.

 ## Table of Contents <!-- omit in toc -->

 - [Beta Aims](#beta-aims)